Home » All Recipes » Lemon Crinkle Cookies

 Catherine

 These soft and chewy Lemon Crinkle Cookies are the perfect cookie to enjoy with cup of tea!
-These sweet little bites are surprisingly easy to make and owe their bright, delicate flavour to fresh lemon juice.
+These sweet little bites are surprisingly easy to make and owe their bright, delicate flavor to fresh lemon juice.

-5 from 17 votes
+4.92 from 24 votes

 Prep Time 15 minutes